Pump up the jams: podcasts Flock carriers are listening To

 Looking for a way to make the time fly by during your drive?
 There’s nothing like a good podcast to while the hours away on a long haul.
 Sure, the radio is a faithful standby, but a podcast gives you a far more intimate and personalized experience.
 It’s like having your favorite comedian, historian, athlete, expert, or musician right there with you in your rig.

 The diversity of shows available in Podcast Land means there’s a little something for everyone.
-From to great trucking tips to guilty pleasures, we’ve compiled a list of 10 Flock-approved podcasts to add to your daily routine and keep you entertained (and awake!) on your next trip from sea to shining sea.
+From great trucking tips to guilty pleasures, we’ve compiled a list of ten Flock-approved podcasts to add to your daily routine and keep you entertained (and awake!) on your next trip from sea to shining sea.

-For the Hardcore Haulers
+For the hardcore haulers

-Billed as a show for “truckers, potential truckers, and curious non-truckers,” Trucker Dump podcast has been a faithful highway companion for 10 years running.
+Billed as a show for “truckers, potential truckers, and curious non-truckers,” Trucker Dump podcast has been a faithful highway companion for ten years running.
 Fellow truck drivers share tales from the road meant to spark conversation and thought around the trucking lifestyle and industry as a whole.
 From reviewing trucking apps to debating the merits of calling out “bad truckers,” there’s a little something for everyone.

 Stay up to date on the latest goings-on within the transportation industry with this weekly breakdown.
 What the Truck?!? hosts Tim and Chad offer insightful (and often hilarious) commentary on everything from the impact of tariffs on logistics to the naming conventions of hurricanes (and how to protect your freight from them).

-For the Trivia Buffs
+For the trivia buffs